translate/pootle/docs/features/pootle_fs_statuses.rst

 There are two groups of statuses:

-* Unstaged - these need to be resolved by the user and will become staged.
+* Unstaged - these need to be resolved by the user, once resolved they become staged.
+To resolve the user will use the :djadmin:`resolve`, :djadmin:`rm` and :djadmin:`add` commands.
-* Staged - staged and ready to be `sync`'ed.
+* Staged - staged and ready to be :djadmin:`sync`'ed.

 Unstaged statuses